Collecting guide: Old Master prints

 From this method it was only a small step to cutting a stand-alone image into the block, which could then be printed onto cloth, vellum or, with the establishment of the first paper mills in Europe around this time, paper.
 Only very few examples survive of these earliest prints created by anonymous craftsmen.

 Most early prints appear to have been images intended for private devotion, such as the Man of Sorrows, the Virgin or a saint, depicted in relatively simple outlines and meant to be hand-coloured.
-A good although slightly later example is The Christ Child with Orb and Cross from southern Germany around 1470, which will be offered in Old Master Prints in New York on 29 January.

 It is still a matter of research and academic debate as to where the very first woodcuts in Europe were made, whether in Italy or north of the Alps.